 - The family simply feels that an intervention won’t work.

 - The family thinks they can do the intervention themselves by just talking to their loved one, but they don’t understand how a professional would handle the situation differently.
+Some of these may seem harsh.
+If they were untrue, then why do you allow it to continue?

 - The most powerful drug in the world is love, and the hardest behavior to change in regards to addiction is the enabling behavior by the family.
 It is 10 times easier to get the addict or alcoholic to treatment than it is to get the family to allow us to do the intervention.